Enzo-hmdy/enzo-hmdy/README.md

     - A game in Python
     - A networked game in C
     - Machine learning models for a recommendation algorithm for Twitch and a frequency prediction model for a bar.
+    - A creation of 3 CTF for a competion of CTF for my university

 <!--
 **Enzo-hmdy/enzo-hmdy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.